amitparag/Attention-Classification/README.md

 https://github.com/amitparag/Attention-Classification/assets/19486899/11a95897-6bb7-4f0d-ac93-71ddb5483f3f

-After the data has been collected, we augment the data by adding
+After the data has been collected, we augment the data by adding transforming the collected data

         from imgaug import augmenters as iaa
         sometimes = lambda aug: iaa.Sometimes(0.5, aug) # with probability 0.5